 Danielle holds a Master of Forensic Psychology, qualifications in AOD and a Diploma of Management and Leadership.

-Danielle enjoys going to the gym, dancing, listening to music, playing video games, watching movies, spending time with friends and eating yummy bakery foods like doughnuts.
+Danielle enjoys going to the gym, dancing, listening to music, and spending time with friends.